Compound Interest Program in C

 In traditional compound interest, the interest earned on an investment is added to the principal, which then becomes the new base for calculating future interest.
 This creates a situation where the more your friend delays, the more chocolates you accumulate—similar to how your investment grows larger over time as interest compounds on both the original amount and the interest that has already been added.

-In the above example, if you lend your friend one chocolate and they delay buying you a return chocolate for 30 days, here's how it looks:
+If you lend your friend one chocolate and they delay buying you a return chocolate for 30 days:

 So, after 30 days, your friend owes you 4 chocolates in total.
 This illustrates how delays add up, similar to how compound interest accumulates over time.